-Dave Smith Instruments Mopho x4 Analog Synthesizer Review (Updated)
+Dave Smith Instruments Mopho x4 Analog Synthesizer Keyboard Review (Updated)

 Dave Smith Instruments has followed up the past Mopho synthesizer display with a synth that has a smooth new design, greater flexibility, and sonic potential outcomes.
 Upon first look, the most eminent change the Mopho x4 makes from its ancestor is the advanced stylish look.
 Gone is the splendid, attention-getting yellow paint occupation of the first Mopho, and this is a fantastic change.